Louis St. Laurent: Minister of Justice

 St. Laurent represented Canada at the 1945 San Francisco Conference that helped lead to the founding of the United Nations (UN).

 In 1944, St. Laurent oversaw the creation of family allowances.
 In 1945, St. Laurent supported a program of economic reconstruction and more social welfare, which consisted of federal-provincial cost-sharing schemes for old-age pensions and hospital and medical insurance.
 Some officials were worried that these sweeping changes would cause disputes between the federal and provincial governments, but St. Laurent believed that Canadians identified with and supported these programs, stating that "[they] were constantly made aware of the services which provincial governments render while they tended to think of the central government as one imposing burdens such as taxation and conscription."

 In September 1945, Soviet cipher clerk Igor Gouzenko unexpectedly arrived at St. Laurent's office with evidence of a Soviet spy ring operating in Canada, the United States, and the United Kingdom.
 Known as the Gouzenko Affair, the revelations and subsequent investigations over the following few years showed major Soviet espionage in North America.

 Minister of external affairs

 King came to regard St. Laurent as his most trusted minister and natural successor.
 He persuaded St. Laurent that it was his duty to remain in government following the war in order to help with the construction of a post-war international order and promoted him to the position of secretary of state for external affairs (foreign minister) in 1946, a portfolio King had always kept for himself.

-In January 1947, St. Laurent delivered a speech at the University of Toronto, highlighting the need for an independent Canadian foreign policy that would not always rely on the United Kingdom.
-St. Laurent's speech implied that Canadian foreign policy was only an extension of British foreign policy.
-He also said that Canada should have the “willingness to accept international responsibilities.”
+In February 1947, St. Laurent delivered a speech at the University of Toronto describing "the foundations of Canadian policy in world affairs", which Canadian former diplomat Peter Boehm described in 2026 as having "set out the parameters of the rules-based international order".
+The principles he described in the speech included "respect for the rule of law" and a Canadian “willingness to accept international responsibilities.”